 Individuals embark on their journey to lucid dreaming for many reasons.
 For some, they seek a heightened state of understanding and wonder.
-Others use lucid dreaming to achieve one-of-a-kind experiences, satisfy curiosities, and/or discover new perspectives about their lives.
+Others use lucid dreams to achieve one-of-a-kind experiences, satisfy curiosities, and/or discover new perspectives about their lives.

 Though lucid dreaming itself is a rather complex neurological phenomenon, its definition is simple: a lucid dream is an episode during sleep when the dreamer is aware that he or she is dreaming.

 According to lucid dream expert and teacher Guy D. Matityahu of Dream Merchant, "This awareness cannot be defined or quantified.
 It ranges from a slight sensation – all the way to a massive broadening of the perspective, and features a surprising amount of control over the actual dream on the part of the dreamer."

 Mr. Matityahu explains that a proper lucid dream is an experience to cherish, one that can help immensely from a psychological perspective to address circumstances involving stress and chronic fear.
 It is a journey of exploration into an entirely different reality, which is unlike anything one can experience.
 "Opening up the universe of lucid dreaming will lead to revelations that are impossible to anticipate," he added.